ptheywood/gtc-2019-talk/presentation.md

 ???

+So why should a modeller use FLAME GPU, what are the advantages of doing so?

-As I mentioned earlier, modellers don't need to know any CUDA to implement a model and access high levels of performance.
+As I mentioned earlier, modellers don't need to know any CUDA to implement a model and access high levels of performance, for large scale simulations.

-The XSLT templates produce code which handles many of the complex parts of the CUDA model and data parallel programming for them.
+Because XSLT templates produce code which handles many of the complex parts of the CUDA model and data parallel programming for them.

 Divergence is minimised though the state based system used to describe the model.

-We leverage the memory heirarcy of the GPU to ensure high performance and good memory access patterns
+We leverage the GPUs memory hierarchy for locality.

-And thanks to the use of message lists and double buffering we completely avoid race conditions.
+And we avoid race conditions, both through double buffering and message lists.

 The state based system with message lists also provides natural synchronisation barriers, enabling the use of cuda streams for concurrency.